YottaDB/YDBDoc/ProgGuide/isv.rst

 The $ZROUTINES ISV allows individual UNIX shared library file names to be specified in the search path.
 During a search for auto-ZLINK, when a shared library is encountered, it is probed for a given routine and, if found, that routine is linked/loaded into the image.
 During an explicit ZLINK, all shared libraries in $ZROUTINES are ignored and are not searched for a given routine.

 $ZROUTINES syntax contains a file-specification indicating shared library file path.
 YottaDB does not require any designated extension for the shared library component of $ZROUTINES.
-Any file specification that does not name a directory is treated as shared library.
+Any file specification that does not name a directory is treated as a shared library.
 However, it is recommended that the extension commonly used on a given platform for shared library files be given to any YottaDB shared libraries.
 See “Linking YottaDB Shared Images”.
 A shared library component cannot specify source directories.
 YottaDB reports an error at an attempt to associate any source directory with a shared library in $ZROUTINES.

 The following traits of $ZROUTINES help support shared libraries:

 * The $ZROUTINES search continues to find objects in the first place, processing from left to right, that holds a copy; it ignores any copies in subsequent locations.
 However, now for auto-ZLINK, shared libraries are accepted as object repositories with the same ability to supply objects as directories.
 * Explicit ZLINK, never searches Shared Libraries.
-This is because explicit ZLINK is used to link a newly created routine or re-link a modified routine and there is no mechanism to load new objects into an active shared library.
+This is because explicit ZLINK is used to link a newly created routine or to re-link a modified routine and there is no mechanism to load new objects into an active shared library.
 * ZPRINT and $TEXT() of the routines in a shared library, read source file path from the header of the loaded routine.
 If the image does not contain the routine, an auto-ZLINK is initiated.
 If the source file path recorded in the routine header when the module was compiled cannot be located, ZPRINT and $TEXT() initiate a search from the beginning of $ZROUTINES, skipping over the shared library file specifications.
 If the located source does not match the code in image (checked via checksum), ZPRINT generates an object-source mismatch status and $TEXT() returns a null string.
 * ZEDIT, when searching $ZROUTINES, skips shared libraries like explicit ZLINK for the same reasons. $ZSOURCE ISV is implicitly set to the appropriate source file.